Daneality/Miniblog/README.md

 # Miniblog
-A simple blog web application using React , NestJS, and MongoDB.
+A simple fullstack web application using React , NestJS, and MongoDB.
 The application includes authentication functionality implemented through Auth0.